syCHEN1645/EE4216-FaceDetect/README.md

+# Declaration

+This repo is for school assignment, and it makes use of code from the ESP-WHO repository.
+The original README is as below.

 # ESP-WHO [[中文]](./README_CN.md)

 ESP-WHO is an image processing development platform based on Espressif chips.
 It contains development examples that may be applied in practical applications.